Peter-Kung/All-Pairs-Problem/README.md

 - Monitor time cost
   - default is open, you can close it by cancel macro `TIMETEST`

-## 3. Describes how you parallelize the computations
+## 3. Describes Parallelize the Computations

 1. Process 0 give n points of (x, y) to other worker process.
 2. Every process calculate (n / worker process quntity) quntity point with other points distance.